dukescript/dukescript-demos/src/docs/README.md

 from a single place, to make it easier for us to maintain and for you to find.

-Here are the dems we've collected so far:
+Here are the demos we've collected so far:

 - [FXBeanInfo JavaFX Embedded Demo](https://github.com/dukescript/dukescript-demos/tree/master/beaninfo-embedded)
 - [FXBeanInfo HTML Ui Demo](https://github.com/dukescript/dukescript-demos/tree/master/beaninfo-demo)